 Samantha won the Painting Prize and Popular Choice Award in the 2015 Great Southern Art Award for her work, White Jug and Lemon.
 In 2014 she won the Popular Choice Award, together with Highly Commended in the Career Development section.
 She was named as a Finalist in the 2016 Albany Art Prize.

-Samantha Dennison is represented by Linton & Kay Galleries in Perth, 19 Karen Contemporary Artspace on the Gold Coast, and Yallingup Galleries.
+Samantha Dennison is represented by Linton & Kay Galleries, and Yallingup Galleries.

 As a still life painter I have long been fascinated with how the objects I collect from my daily surroundings narrate my life at the time.
 Right now, the flowers and objects I paint reflect my life in my regional community.
 Connected to these experiences are the conversations and sharing that have taken place with neighbours and friends.
 Significant, too, is the seasonality of the fruit and flowers, and the changing light that falls across the single cupboard where I style my arrangements, ready for the camera to capture their stories before I begin the paintings that will document my journey through the year.